debjitl45/day4/README.md

 Spring Boot Modules

 Q4.
-What is Spring Boot Starters?
+What is Spring Boot Starters?<br>
 Spring Boot Starters are the set of convenient dependency descriptors which can be easily included in any level of application.
 These starters work as a bootstrapping process for the Spring related technologies, we no longer need to worry about the dependencies and they will be automatically managed by Spring Boot Starters.

 The starters contain a lot of the dependencies you need to get a project up and running quickly and with a consistent, supported a set of managed transitive dependencies.
 To summarize, Spring Boot Starters are just JAR files used by Spring Boot for auto-dependency.